lrb924/Snack_Coin_Rewards/README.md

 ## Usage

-Once installed, you can use the contracts and the python script to run thhe Snack Coin Rewards interface through Streamlit.
+Once installed, you can use the contracts and the python script to run the Snack Coin Rewards interface through Streamlit.
+The user will be able to add menu items to their order, use eth to pay for the order, and earn SNAK tokens based on the total cost of their order.

 ## Examples of Application